top of page

 It often wasn’t that you were “too much.”

-Sometimes that mismatch feels like rejection — but often it’s difference: in wiring, capacity, safety, or how each person processes the world.
+Sometimes that mismatch can feel personal — even painful at times — but often it’s difference: in wiring, steadiness, safety, or how each person processes the world.

 🗒️ Compassion and Boundaries